-Project budget and financial submission requirements include the following:
+Project budget and financial submission requirements are detailed below and include the following:

-- Budget Narrative - Provide explanation of costs that correspond with the information included in the project budget spreadsheet - The necessity and basis for costs - o Reflect only allowable costs consistent with project scope - Project Budget and Bill of Materials - O Provide a project budget and bill of materials.
-All applicants must complete and submit a budget using the provided Budget Template, located on the program website.
-The bill of materials must include all costs associated with implementing the digital literacy and skills development program.
-Ensure that the required applicant match is reflected within the template.
-Submissions that do not meet the minimum required applicant match may not be reviewed - NAMING CONVENTION: DOCK_OrgName_ApplicationName_BudgetFinancial validation documentation - Provide a bank verification letter that proves there are sufficient funds for the minimum required applicant match amount - Applicants may provide other acceptable proof demonstrating sufficient funds are available noted below: - Companies (Public or Private) providing a bond rating from Moody's, Standard and Poor's, or Fitch of Investment Grade at the time an application is submitted - Companies may provide financial information of parent organization if audited financials for operating subsidiary are not available.
-Parent organization must still provide a bank verification letter on behalf of the applicant - NAMING CONVENTION: DOCK OrgName ApplicationName BankVerification
+- Budget Narrative - Provide explanation of costs that correspond with the information included in the project budget spreadsheet

-- Local government organizations or agencies may provide a signed letter of commitment from the organizational leader stating that funds have been secured in lieu of a bank verification letter - NAMING CONVENTION: DOCK_OrgName_ApplicationName_CommitmentLetter - Last two years of applicant's income statement - NAMING CONVENTION: DOCK OrgName ApplicationName FinancialStatement - o Applicant must verify that matching funds include an in-kind match (see note below) - If matching funds include an in-kind match, the applicant must provide documentation that validates the in-kind match being submitted with the project.
-Please combine multiple files into one .pdf or .zip file - NAMING CONVENTION: DOCK OrgName ApplicationName In-Kind
+- The necessity and basis for costs - Reflect only allowable costs consistent with project scope - Project Budget - All applicants must complete and submit a budget using the provided Budget Template, located on the program website.
+Ensure that the minimum applicant match and co-investment match are reflected within the template. - Submissions that do not meet the minimum applicant match and co-investment match may not be reviewed - Bank Verification Letter - All applicants must provide a bank verification letter that proves there are sufficient funds for the applicant match amount - Applicants may provide other acceptable proof demonstrating sufficient funds are available as noted below: - Companies (Public or Private) providing a bond rating from Moody's, Standard and Poor's, or Fitch of Investment Grade at the time an application is submitted - Companies may provide financial information of parent organization if audited financials for operating subsidiary are not available.
+Parent organization must still provide a bank verification letter on behalf of the applicant - Local government organizations or agencies may provide a signed letter of commitment from the organizational leader stating that funds have been secured in lieu of a bank verification letter - Current Annual Income Statement - The last full year of applicant's income statement - In-Kind Validation - Applicant must verify that matching funds include an in-kind match (see note below) - If matching funds include an in-kind match, the applicant must provide documentation that validates the in-kind match being submitted with the project

-Note: In-kind match valuations must not exceed 50% of the required project match.
-All claims for reimbursement for in-kind contributions will be analyzed using criteria similar to the program descriptions available here and claims for in-kind contributions should be reasonable.
+Note: In-kind match valuations must not exceed 75% of the required applicant match.
+All reimbursement claims for in-kind contributions will be evaluated for reasonableness.
 KOBD and the Kansas Department of Commerce will ultimately have the discretion to determine if an in-kind contribution is acceptable or not.